WWE Fastlane lineup: The updated list of advertised matches for Sunday's show - Pro Wrestling Dot Net

 -Randy Orton vs. Alexa Bliss.

-Powell’s POV: The winner of the Edge vs. Jey Uso match on Friday’s Smackdown will become the special enforcer for the WWE Universal Championship match.
-WWE announced the three Raw matches during last night’s show.
-Join John Moore for his live review of the WWE Fastlane Kickoff Show on Sunday at 5CT/6ET, and I’ll take over for the main show at 6CT/7ET following my live review of the NWA Back For The Attack pay-per-view on Sunday afternoon.
+Powell’s POV: Edge beat Jey Uso on Friday’s Smackdown to become the special enforcer for the WWE Universal Championship match.
+WWE added the No Holds Barred stipulation to McIntyre vs. Sheamus.
+The Braun Strowman vs. Shane McMahon match has apparently been pulled from the lineup.
+Join John Moore for his live review of the WWE Fastlane Kickoff Show on Sunday at 5CT/6ET, and I’ll take over for the main show at 6CT/7ET (following my live review of the NWA Back For The Attack pay-per-view on Sunday afternoon).
 Jake Barnett and I will co-host a Fastlane audio review for Dot Net Members on Sunday night.

 Be the first to comment